lauwarm/docker-streamlink-recorder/README.md

 `streamName` - name for the stream.

-`streamOptions` - streamlink flags (--twitch-disable-hosting, seperated by space)
+`streamOptions` - streamlink flags (--twitch-disable-hosting, separated by space)

 The File will be saved as `streamName-YearMonthDayHourMinuteSecond.mkv`